-January $23^{rd}$ 2017 to March $6^{th}$ 2017 (last answer recorded).
-All possible participants have been invited to take part by email on January $23^{rd}$ 2017.
-Those, that have not answered until then have been reminded on February $2^{nd}$ 2017.
+All questions (in English5) can be found in appendix section B. The survey was conducted as an on-line survey using Limesurvey (LimeSurvey Project Team / Carsten Schmitz, 2017) from January 23^{rd} 2017 to March 6^{th} 2017 (last answer recorded).
+All possible participants have been invited to take part by email on January 23^{rd} 2017.
+Those who had not answered until then where reminded on February 2^{nd} 2017.
 We also run a pre-test of the survey among a group of retired forecasters and persons that are still working, but have left the field of macroeconomic forecasting.